Sibenik Yacht Charters

-One of the most important sights in Sibenik, the Cathedral of St. James – the construction of which lasted from 1431 to 1536 – is considered, today, to be an UNESCO World Heritage Site.
+One of the most important sights in Sibenik, the Cathedral of St. James – the construction of which lasted from 1431 to 1536 – is considered, today, to be a UNESCO World Heritage Site.
 Made of limestone and marble, this cathedral underwent two key phases of construction; the first, by Italian masters, and the second, by world-famous Croatian sculptor, Juraj Dalmatinac.
 To commemorate Jurac’s work, the greatest Croatian sculptor of the 20th century, Ivan Mestrovic, sculpted a statue of Jurac Dalmatinac on the same square as the cathedral.

 St. Michael’s Fortress

-Offering idyllic views of Sibenik, Krk River and the rest of the Adriatic islands below, St. Michael ’ s Fortress is one of Sibenik’s most raved-about sites.
+Offering idyllic views of Sibenik, Krk River, and the rest of the Adriatic islands below, St. Michael’s Fortress is one of Sibenik’s most raved-about sites.
 A testament to Croatia’s varied history, this Medieval fort dates as far back as the 13th century, with modern preservation elements added to convert the historic site into a summer concert venue.

 St. Francis’ Church

-Dating back to the end of the 14th century, this grandiose church is adorned with plentiful Venetian baroque paintings, fine frescoes and a one-of-a-kind, painted wooden ceiling created in 1674.
+Dating back to the end of the 14th century, this grandiose church is adorned with plentiful Venetian baroque paintings, fine frescoes, and a one-of-a-kind, painted wooden ceiling created in 1674.
 This church is the principal shrine of St Nikola Tavilić, a Franciscan missionary who became the first Croatian saint when he was martyred in Jerusalem in 1391.